-- for the Planning Act: - matters MRC must consider in making or amending the Mackay Region Planning Scheme or other local planning instruments. - for the Transport Infrastructure Act: - matters NQBP must consider in making or amending the Port of Hay Point Land Use Plan and Port of Mackay Land Use Plan.
+- for the Planning Act: - matters MRC must consider in making or amending the Mackay Region Planning Scheme or other local planning instruments - matters an assessment manager (MRC or NQBP) must have regard to in assessing development under the port overlay. - for the Transport Infrastructure Act: - matters NQBP must consider in making or amending the Port of Hay Point Land Use Plan and Port of Mackay Land Use Plan.